jackbsteinberg/std-toast/README.md

 ```

 The `type` enumerated attribute is reflected [limited to only known values](https://html.spec.whatwg.org/multipage/common-dom-interfaces.html#limited-to-only-known-values),
-with an invalid value default and missing value default of `"info"`.
+with an invalid value default and missing value default of the default state.
+The default state does not have a corresponding keyword.

+_This means that `toast.type` will return the empty string, if the `type=""` attribute's value is missing, or not a case-insensitive match for `"warning"`, `"error"`, or `"success"`.
+Otherwise it will return those values, in their canonical lowercase._

 ##### `closeButton` property